-The statistics of our downstream action recognition datasets are listed as follows: (a) \textbf{Something-Something V2} (SSV2)~\citep{ssv2} consists of 169K training videos and 20K validation videos belonging to 174 fine-grained action classes. (b) \textbf{Kinetics-400}~\citep{kinetics} contains 240K training videos and 20K validations videos belonging to 400 classes. (c) \textbf{UCF-101}~\citep{ucf} contains 9.5K/3.5K training and validation videos with 101 action classes. (d) \textbf{HMDB-51}~\citep{hmdb} contains 3.5K/1.5K training and evaluation videos within 51 action classes.
+The statistics of our downstream action recognition datasets are listed as follows: (a) \textbf{Something-Something V2} (SSV2)~\cite{ssv2} is a large-scale dataset that shows humans performing pre-defined basic actions with everyday objects.
+It consists of 169K training videos and 20K validation videos belonging to 174 fine-grained action classes. (b) \textbf{Kinetics-400}~\cite{kinetics} contains 240K training videos and 20K validation videos belonging to 400 classes. (c) \textbf{UCF-101}~\cite{ucf} contains 9.5K/3.5K training and validation videos with 101 action classes. (d) \textbf{HMDB-51}~\cite{hmdb} contains 3.5K/1.5K training and validation videos with 51 action classes.